itzy/gallery_by_itzy/README.md

         </ul>

 Note:
-I use two sets of my pictures to get the right proportions, but you can ofcourse just set the width and height on the thumbnail picture
+I use two sets of my pictures to get the right proportions, but you can ofcourse just set the width and height on the thumbnail picture.

         <img src="img/picture2.jpg" width="100" height="100" data-large="img/picture2.jpg"/>

 That's it!